 Seaventures Rig is a unique way to dive Sipadan and Mabul.
 This converted oil rig sits just off the northern shore from Mabul Island and is the budget option with the cheapest prices in the area.
 Where else can you kit up in a spacious dive station and then take an external elevator down to the waiting dive boat or the macro-paradise beneath the platform?

-Day and night dives under the resort at Seaventure Rig are unlimited and free of charge.
+Day and sunset dives under the resort at Seaventure Rig are unlimited and free of charge.
 The dive staff at Seaventures can find hidden critters that no one else knows about.
 Let them show you a Rainbow Nation of frogfish, pipefish and nudibranchs.

 Evenings are spent enjoying the best sunsets around from the sundeck, using the free internet service to check up on the dog back home, or having a drink or two with your fellow travellers, discussing the amazing sites of Sipadan.
 Single divers usually share accommodation with other fellow singletons.